-While others have taught courses in the Metaverse as MOOCs (Iacono & Vercelli, 2023) or as fully immersive or game-based learning experiences (Hedrick et al., 2022; Zyda, 2023), or to promote discovery learning through intelligent tutoring and individualized instruction (Cui et al., 2023), the instructors designed this course to be about the metaverse, presenting an overview of the topic from business, societal, and technological perspectives.
-A single definition of the metaverse does not exist, and the use of the term often differs based on context.
-The metaverse is not one unique virtual space; today the metaverse is a collection of decentralized virtual spaces, or worlds, such as Meta Horizon Worlds, Roblox, Decentraland, and the Sandbox, where people gather synchronously online to conduct business meetings, play video games, attend social events, purchase real estate, and visit destinations they may not be able to get to in real life.
+At its most basic level, a metaverse is a threedimensional space in which users interact using virtual reality and with other users represented as avatars.
+Many metaverses exist: decentralized virtual spaces, or worlds, such as Meta Horizon Worlds, Roblox, Decentraland, and the Sandbox, where people gather synchronously online to conduct business meetings, play video games, attend social events, purchase real estate, and visit destinations they may not be able to get to in real life.
 Many metaverses have their own digital economies.
-Avatars or digital twins form a person's online identity across metaverses (Kshetri, 2022).
-At its most basic level, the metaverse is the next iteration or future of the internet (Ramesh et al., 2022) as a Web3 application that brings value to the user generated content that characterizes Web 2.0 (Suderman, 2022).
+Avatars or digital twins form a person's online identity in and across metaverses (Kshetri, 2022).
+As metaverse technologies evolve, a goal is to link individuals' avatars and digital assets so that users can operate consistently across multiple metaverses.
+Some consider the metaverse as the next iteration or future of the internet (Ramesh et al., 2022), a Web3 application that brings value to the user generated content that characterizes Web 2.0 (Suderman, 2022).